nasa-gibs/onearth/src/mrfgen/README.md

 * mrf_compression_type: The internal image of the MRF.
 Valid values are JPEG, PNG (for RGBA PNGs), or PPNG (for 256 color paletted PNGs).
 * target_x: The full x output size of the MRF image.
 The y value is half of x when not provided using ```<target_y>```.  ```<outsize>``` may be used to specify both x and y output size as one parameter.

-These parameters are available but not used in the example above.
+These parameters are available but not used in the example above nor necessarily required.

 * vrtnodata: The value to be used as "NoData" in the VRT (which propagates to the MRF). mrfgen builds uses a VRT of input tiles to generate the MRF.
 The rules for vrtnodata as the same as [gdalbuildvrt](http://www.gdal.org/gdalbuildvrt.html).
 * overview_levels: The overview levels used in the MRF.
 This is the same as the "levels" used in [gdaladdo](http://www.gdal.org/gdaladdo.html).
 By default, mrfgen calculates the levels based on the output size of the MRF using powers of 2 (e.g., ```<overview_levels>2 4 8</overview_levels>```).